olaughlk/CIS367-ComputerGraphics/README.md

-# Oakland University
+# Grand Valley State University
-## CSI4900 - Computer Graphics
+## CIS367 - Computer Graphics

 This page is intended to get you up and running with the WebGL examples from *Interactive Computer Graphics: A Top-Down Approach with WebGL - Edward Angel and Dave Shreiner, 7th edition*.